evilrobot-01/HoneyComb/README.md

 Finally flash the firmware to a SD card.
 Use fdisk -l to list the disks and check through the output to find the correct target disk.
 When doing it on my x86 machine it was listed as sdX I believe, but when doing again recently on the HoneyComb it was mmcblk0.

     sudo fdisk -l
-    sudo dd if=images/lx2160acex7_2200_700_3200_8_5_2.img of=/dev/sdX conv=fsync
+    sudo dd if=images/lx2160acex7_2200_700_3200_8_5_2.img of=/dev/mmcblk0 conv=fsync

 Insert the SD card into the Honeycomb, connect the USB console cable and then fire up minicom (ensuring you disable hardware/software flow control under serial port setup and then save for future) before finally powering up the Honeycomb to check the firmware loads up.
-You could also use monitor connected directly if required, but the linked articles said not to and when I first attempted this I didnt yet have a GPU installed.
+You could also use a monitor connected directly if required, but the linked articles said not to and when I first attempted this I didnt yet have a GPU installed.

     sudo minicom -s -c on -D /dev/ttyUSB0